Watch: Terrifying shark attack during Shark Week stunt

 Then, from below, the massive predator strikes, biting at the polycarbonate box and tipping Partington into the sea.

-As cries ring out from the support crew, he desperately tries to cling on the box before making the decision to swim for the safety of the boat.
+As cries ring out from the support crew, he desperately tries to cling to the box before making the decision to swim for the safety of the boat.

 Great White Open Ocean's producer Jeff Kurr told CNN that he had not seen anything like it in three decades of filming sharks.